Essential Tools for Every Household

 Whether you’re a master builder or someone with no handy skills whatsoever, you need to have some tools on hand to take care of the most basic repairs that are likely to come up in your home or apartment.
 The good news is that with just a handful of essential, low-cost items, you can take on more than you realize!

-No matter how intimidated you may feel by household projects that require tool repairs, you can almost definitely handle anything that can be solved with a screwdriver.
+No matter how intimidated you may feel by household projects that require tool repairs, you can almost definitely handle anything that can be solved with a shoulder screws.
 Just having three or four different sized screwdrivers with regular and Phillips’ heads will allow you to open and dissect lots of common household problem-causers.

 Along the same lines, a drill is essential because it can perform so many different functions.
 You can use it as a screw gun to remove screws that are too strong to be handled manually.
 You can also take it in the opposite direction and bore holes for fastening or to put screws securely in place.
 A powerful cordless drill with a rechargeable, detachable battery is one of the best tool purchases you can make.